 WHAT DISTINGUISHES THE PROGRAM OFFERED AT JAC FROM OTHERS LIKE IT?

-The Social Science program offers a highly flexible approach to social sciences, giving students the opportunity to choose the profile which best suits their specific interest(s) while maintaining a broad-based education in social science disciplines and in research methods.
+The Social Science program offers a highly flexible approach to social sciences, giving students the opportunity to choose the profile which best suits their own interest(s) while maintaining a broad-based education in social science disciplines and in research methods.
 Combined with highly qualified teachers and innovative pedagogy, this program equips students with solid academic and research skills.